AndrewRachuig/zillow_regression_project/README.md

 - Field questions about my specific code, approach to the project, findings and model

 ### Business Goals
-- Construct an ML Regression model that predict propery tax assessed values ('taxvaluedollarcnt') of Single Family Properties using attributes of the properties.
+- Construct an ML Regression model that predict property tax assessed values ('taxvaluedollarcnt') of Single Family Properties using attributes of the properties.
 Namely, find a way to create a better model than the one the Data Science team already has.
 - **Find the key drivers** of property value for single family properties.
 - Deliver a report that the data science team can read through and replicate, understand what steps were taken, why and what the outcome was.
 - Make recommendations on what works or doesn't work in prediction these homes' values.